tosi-n/Twitter-Airline-Sentiment-Analysis-with-Deep-learning/README.md

 ## Environment Setup

-In order to effectively execute this challenge, the following tools are used - R; for Documentation, Exploratory Data Analysis and Preprocessing using reticulate package and Python regular expressions. -Google Colab;
+In order to effectively execute this challenge, the following tools are used
+- R; for Documentation, Exploratory Data Analysis and Preprocessing using reticulate package and Python regular expressions.
-in order to achieve a fast output considering time of training as a factor, we adopt the use of GPU processors provided by google on colab notebooks.
+- Google Colab; in order to achieve a fast output considering time of training as a factor, we adopt the use of GPU processors provided by google on colab notebooks.